|Unnatural deer densities have resulted in noticeable browse lines throughout our wooded areas, affecting plant communities and other wildlife.

 Regionally and throughout the state, changes in habitat and the elimination of natural predators have allowed deer herds to grow to unnatural densities, threatening biodiversity.

-In some areas, deer densities have been documented at more than 200 per square mile.
+In some areas, deer densities have been documented at up to 200 per square mile.
 Densities that exceed 20 per square mile are associated with threats to biodiversity.

-Metro Parks, Serving Summit County will allow hunting by bow and arrow or crossbow in select areas by permit this fall as part of its deer management program.
-Each permit, determined by lottery Friday, July 27, is good for up to four adults and two juveniles.
+Summit Metro Parks will allow hunting by bow and arrow or crossbow in more than 20 selected areas by permit this fall.
+Each permit, determined by lottery Friday, July 24, is good for up to four adults and two juveniles.
 Only Summit County residents may enter the lottery, but individuals whose names are chosen may add non-Summit residents to their permits.